simonmichael/hledger_site/src/cookbook.md

 <!-- toc -->
 </div>

-This page aims to become the comprehensive list of concrete, actionable, task-oriented advice for hledger users on how to tackle common real-world problems.
-It is also where we collect random user docs and notes that have no better home.
-(Docs here will vary in age and quality.)
+Here you'll find task-oriented advice and additional user notes that didn't fit in the manual.
+These docs will vary in age and quality.

 <!--
 Documentor tips: